-How to make art toys
+How to make cool and weird art toys

 How were Wakos born?
 The Story of WAKO.webo

 How to make cool art toys?
 Here is the story behind WAKO.webo, the first level of evolution in the WAKO mythology, my first venture in the art toy universe.
 How WAKOS are born, how do they evolve, how to make art toys an what are the influences behind the character.

 “I want to make a toy to offer Bembos,” I said to my partner Alonso S. Gastelumendi at 4D2 Studio.
 “McDonald’s and Burger King include characters from Pixar and Disney with their happy boxes.
 At our most recognized national burger fast-food chain, some crappy toys”

 We were in the midst of the Peruvian gastronomy boom, leading a revaluation of Peruvian identity, so this was “unacceptable”.
 There had to be a Peruvian toy influenced by the pop trends that fascinated me from anime, pop culture and art-toys, with the pre-Columbian millennial tradition.
 At least that was the initial idea.

 How to make art toys – The birth of WAKO

 That story is the standard narrative I give when asked, “How did you come up with the idea for WAKO?”